jayceazua/bew2_3_botnet_project/README.md

 ### Why Are We Doing This?

-To help would be pen-tester atack their own applications and friends' applications.
+To help would be pen-tester attack their own applications and friends' applications.
 And educate on preventing a DDos attack.

 ## Project Requirements